rayh/xcoder/README.md

 ## Requirements

-Xcoder assumes you are using XCode 4.3 on Lion and ruby 1.9.
+Xcoder assumes you are using XCode 4.6 on Mountain Lion and ruby 1.9.
 You may have some degree of success with lesser versions, but they are not intentionally supported.

 ## Automation and CI

 Xcoder provides a simple mechanism to help with automating builds and CI.
-Provide a Rakefile along the lines of this:
+First, define a Buildspec file in the root of your project with contents like this:

-	require 'xcoder'
-	require 'xcode/task_builder'

 	# Assumes identity is first in keychain
-	Xcode.task :adhoc do
+	group :adhoc do

-	  # Which project/target/config, or project/scheme to use
+	  # Which project/target/config, or workspace/scheme to use
-	  use :project => :MyProject, :target => :MyTarget, :config => :Release
+	  use :MyProject, :target => :MyTarget, :config => :Release

 	  # The mobile provision that should be used
 	  profile 'Provisioning/MyProject_AdHoc.mobileprovision'